binjr/binjr/README.md

   A zip or tar.gz archive that contains all the source code, which can be built using Maven 3 and a 1.8 Java Development Kit.

-### Important Notice:

-_**binjr relies on JavaFX for its user interface and WILL NOT START if is not present.**_

-As of version 8, JavaFX is distributed by default in Oracle's JRE on all supported platforms.
-Unfortunately, it is not the case with the OpenJDK runtime environment provided with most Linux distributions.

-In this case, you can either:
-* Install the Oracle JRE for your platform.
-* Build or install a prebuilt package for [OpenJFX](http://openjdk.java.net/projects/openjfx/).

-For instance, if you're running Ubuntu 16.04, OpenJFX can be installed via:

-`sudo apt-get install openjfx`

 ## Getting help
 The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference).
 It's not yet complete, but getting there.